CGuicharnaud/Trichogramma_POL_dispersal_2023/R_output/README.md

 # Code output

-When running the code for the first time, some time-consuming outup will be saved here so you donot have to rerun those chunks everytime.
+When running the code for the first time, some time-consuming outputs will be saved here so you do not have to rerun those chunks everytime.